Travel with your pet: A summer road trip from Memphis to Charleston

 Discovering Savannah: Take a guided tour of the city with your canine companion by your side

-The birthplace of rock ’n’ roll, at Tennessee’s south west corner, is a great place to begin a Deep South tour.
+The birthplace of rock ’n’ roll, at Tennessee’s southwest corner, is a great place to begin a Deep South tour.
+An abundance of pet-friendly hotels, dog parks and outdoor dining options means you'll never have to be apart from your pup.

 Start your trip on a high note, soaking up the city’s rich musical heritage on cobblestoned Beale Street downtown; the neon-lit bars here helped launch the careers of some of Memphis’ most-famous musicians.
 Warm summer nights at nearby Handy Park, named after "Father of the blues" W.C.
 Handy, spark impromptu jam sessions.
 Grab some barbecue-to-go from locals' favorite The Pig on Beale (167 Beale St.) and you and your pet can dine al-fresco while enjoying the sounds of the summer.